 - There is no income in the household.

 APPLYING FOR THE RENT HARDSHIP PROGRAM OR THE ZERO INCOME POLICY

 Residents can request a rent reduction or zero rent by:

 - Completing an Interim Recertification via NYCHA Self Service Portal (at https://selfserve.nycha.info); or,

-- Contacting their Property Management Office; or,
+- Contacting their Property Management Office for a paper application; or,

 - Calling the Customer Contact Center at 718-707-7771 and selecting option 5.